Cabinet Care Instructions

 Waypoint cabinets represent today’s best value in cabinetry for kitchen, bath or any living space in your home.
 Our cabinets are manufactured to the highest quality standards and backed by American Woodmark Corporation.

-Warranty Information: A full copy of our warranty may be obtained through this link or from your retailer, builder or distributor.
+Warranty Information: Please contact your point of purchase dealer for all warranty claims and issues.
+A full copy of our warranty may be obtained through this link or from your retailer, builder or distributor.

 Cabinet Care and Cleaning